top of page

 Now that I have those years of experience, I thought it might be helpful to share my insight with those nurses wondering if they should commit to becoming an aesthetic nurse injector.

 First, I suggest searching out a nurse injector from friends or family and spending a day with them to see if being in the world of aesthetics is what you truly want to pursue.
 As with any profession, there are positives and negatives, and becoming a nurse injector is no different.
 The positives are that you meet incredible people who come to you to help improve their appearance, which can help boost their self-confidence.
 The negatives would be that the level of income that you have become accustomed to will be lower than what you are used to making at the hospital.
 There is a significant difference in dynamics in a medspa than in a med-surg unit.
-I will share more on that in future blogs.

 Thank you!